deployEMDS/technical-documentation/tests/participant_onboarding/certification/identity_and_credentials_issuance/test_1_3_1_5/result_edc_vc.md

 In the MVD, a mock `DID Resolver` is used to resolve the DID of the participant.
 - **Revocation/Expiration**: Covered, with API support for revoking verifiable credentials.
 - **Renewal/Re-Issuance**: Not covered; renewal and re-issuance are not yet implemented.

+The following sequence is performed whenever a request is received:

+**C ...
+Consumer, P ...
+Provider, CIH ...
+Consumer's Identity Hub, VC ...
+Verifiable Credential**

+- C presents JWT to P (in message header, i.e. in the authorization header)
+- P resolves the DID URL from the VC received from C
+- P resolves C's DID Document from the DID URL (in current case is the CIH)
+- P verifies C's VC using C's public key (from the DID Document)
+- P sends query to `CredentialService` endpoint for the VC presentation of C, A typical `CredentialService` is e.g. `http://{service_url}/api/resolution/v1/participants/`, the endpoint of `CredentialService` is in the DID Document.
+- p validate the VPs using the public key of the VC issuer (from the DID Document)
+- P looks for the expected claims in the VP
+- P applies the claims to the policy and makes a decision.

 #### Measured Results
 The EDC implementation partially covers the VC lifecycle as outlined above.